Last Updated: Thu 18-May-2017

 - For a team to be eligible to earn trophy points the minimum number of runners to score points must complete the event and be recorded in the Athletics Tasmania Result Sheet.

-- In the U14 to U17 age groups, 4 runners must complete the course.
-Four count for points 24 – 1.
+- In the U14, U/15, U/16, U/17 and Open age groups, 4 runners must complete the course.
+(Open runners can come from either the U/18 or U/20 event).
+The first 4 runners from each school score points (points 24 – 1).
 The highest score by four runners wins the age group.
 Any additional team members do not displace nor do they score.

 - In the tally of each age group, the first placed school receives 6 points, the second receives 5 points etc.

 - If a school does not have the minimum amount of runners in any age group, they are disqualified and do not qualify for trophy points.